This is the biggest home improvement project I’ve ever started. It’s time to build a wall in my garage and drywall it.

 - Tape measure

-- Pressure treated 2 x 4 boards
+- Pressure-treated 2 x 4 boards

-You’ll need a partner for this so you can snap a chalk line down the length of the wall.
-You’ll want to make sure that the line is 4 1/2 inches from the wall at it’s closest point.
-We need enough room for the stud while still allowing a little bit of breathing room.
+Ensure the line is 4 1/2 inches from the wall at its closest point.
+We need enough room for the stud while still allowing a little breathing room.

 Once the chalk line is down, this will form the boundary for the base plate.

 Start by marking off every two feet (24 inches) in the center of the board.
-This is where you’ll be drilling for the anchors,
+This is where you’ll be drilling for the anchors.

 Depending on the length of your garage, you may have to adjust this to slightly more or less than two feet, but it’s a good rule of thumb.

-Then…pick up the board and place it back down, but this time right up against the chalk line.
+Then…pick up the board and place it back down.
+This time, put it right up against the chalk line.

 Now for the final step: the concrete anchors.

-When you hammer the anchor into the concrete, that notch will actually spread out and anchor itself into the concrete itself.
+When you hammer the anchor into the concrete, that notch will spread out and anchor itself.

-We’ll need to drill into the concrete floor a little farther than the length of the anchor itself – right around half an inch farther.
+We’ll need to drill into the concrete slab a little farther than the length of the anchor itself – right around half an inch farther.

 So we’re going to tackle this one anchor at a time.

-Break out the hammer drill with your six-inch masonry bit and let’s drill the first hole.
+Break out the hammer drill with your six-inch masonry bit, and let’s drill the first hole.

 Note: Always wear ear and eye protection!
 Hammer drills are extremely loud, so protect those eardrums.

-As I said earlier, my anchor is three inches long, and my baseplate board is 2 inches deep, so I used a six-inch masonry drill bit.
-If you have a longer drill bit, you can use a piece of tape to mark off where you should stop drilling.
+As I said earlier, my anchor is three inches long, and my base plate board is 2 inches deep, so I used a six-inch masonry drill bit.
+If you have an extended drill bit, you can use tape to mark where to stop drilling.

 Press the anchor as deep into the board as it will go before you start hammering.

-Congratulations!
-The first anchor is in place.
-Now you can double check that the board is still aligned to your chalk line and continue down the wall.
+Double-check that the board is still aligned to your chalk line and continue down the wall.

-Step 2: Build the wall frame
+Step 2: Build the Wall Frame

-This is much easier than building the wall frame in place (vertically against the wall).
-If you’ve got the option or can move things around to make it work, I highly recommend you build the wall on the floor.
+This is much easier than building the wall frame vertically against the wall.
+If you’ve got the option or can move things around to make it work, I recommend building garage walls on the floor.

 For this section, you’re going to need the following tools:

-- Pressure treated lumber (2 x 4) long enough to reach your garage ceiling at the highest point
+- Pressure-treated lumber (2 x 4) long enough to reach your garage ceiling at the highest point

-- Table saw or miter saw
+- Table saw, or miter saw

 - Either 3″ framing nails or screws